Do you know a woman who is being abused? A legal rights handbook

 To apply for a certificate call LAO at 1-800-668-8258 or apply online at legalaid.on.ca/services/how-do-i-applyfor-legal-aid.

-People who experience family violence will also be placed in a priority line for help with their application.
-In urgent cases, you might be able to get a certificate on the same day that you apply.
+People who call LAO and say they experienced family violence are placed in a priority line for help with their application.
+In urgent cases, you might be able to get a certificate on the day that you apply.

-If you need advice right away, you can ask a women’s shelter, Family Court Support Worker, or community legal clinic for a certificate for 2 hours of free advice from an immigration lawyer as well as a family lawyer.
+If you need advice right away, you can ask a shelter, Family Court Support Worker, or community legal clinic to help you get a certificate for 2 hours of free advice from an immigration lawyer as well as a family lawyer.

 For example, you might be able to get a certificate if there is a chance you will: